livankrekh/corewar/README.md

 <br>
 <br>

-Current project description was taken from Corewar description of @emilwallner (https://github.com/emilwallner/Corewar).
+Current project description was taken from Corewar description of @emilwallner (https://github.com/emilwallner/Corewar) and modified.